 Bathing your dog

 You don’t have to bath her daily, but a bath is important either way, especially when she is dirty or smelly.
 However, let her get used to bathing while young.
 Make bath time fun and comfortable so that it is easier to wash her when she grows up.
 Take the scouts motto seriously, and be prepared.
 Have all the tools you need ready like cotton balls, brush, shampoo, towels and a dryer.
+If you've got a shih tzu and need shampoo go to go to bestdoggear.reviews.
 Also, place a rubber pad at the bottom of your tab so that she won’t slide and break a leg.
 Brush her hair carefully before you place her in the tab to remove loose and tangled hair.
 Place cotton balls in her ears, gently, and don’t push them too far into the ear canal.
 Once you have washed her, dry her up with a blow dryer and be sure not to set the dryer to high or hot.
 Furthermore, don’t place blow dryer too close to her skin.
 Keep her in a well-heated room until she dries completely.